-If you want to see how many times a bailstone has gone to the top.

-If you want to see how many times a hailstone has gone to the top of the cloud, break the hailstone in half.
+The arrows in picture 3 show falls from the cloud.
+Sometimes it is how the winds move inside a storm as big as a baseball.
+Sometimes it is cloud.
+The winds move water drops smaller than a marble. to the top of the cloud.
+The drops If you want to see how many freeze.
+When a drop freezes, it times a hailstone has gone to the top becomes a tiny hailstone.
+The tiny of the cloud, break the hailstone in hailstone falls to the bottom of the half.
 You'll see rings.
-Each ring shows one trip to the top of the cloud.
-Count the rings and you'll know how many times the hailstone went through the cloud.
-Hailstone A went through the cloud three times.
+Each ring cloud.
+At the bottom of the cloud, shows one trip to the top of the cloud.
+Count the rings and you'll the tiny hailstone gets covered with more water.
+Then it goes up again know how many times the hailstone and freezes again.
+Now the went through the cloud.
+Hailstone A and freezes again.
+Now the hailstone is a little bigger.
+It keeps going around and around in the cloud until it gets so heavy that it went through the cloud three times.
 How many times did Hailstone B go through the cloud?